 - Foster professional performance tested standards of operation across all platforms of polar guiding.

 - Role-model, encourage and support environmentally sustainable practices in polar guiding and tourism.

 - Create Polar Qualifications that provide a working framework and minimum standard of operation for the key skills required by Polar Guides.

 - Develop polar gateway location training programs and assessments in Polar Qualifications.

 - Work with companies, institutes, communities and individuals to find the most cost effective way to incorporate the PTGA framework into their operation.

-- Affiliate with other international frameworks, qualifications and organisations to provide the most relevant assessment scheme possible.
+- Affiliate with other international frameworks, qualifications and organizations to provide the most relevant assessment scheme possible.

 - Disseminate current and relevant field information.

 - Provide added value through a number of financially beneficial deals available to the membership.